Javran/Thinking-dumps/pcph-learn/src/Ch05/NOTES.md

 Shapes and indices are constructed in the same way: `Z :.
 3 :.
 5` could also mean a two-dimensional coordinate (Repa's indices are zero-based).

+Note that in memory everything is just stored in linear space, the shape is only useful for calculating the linear index given a probably-high-dimensional one.
+We can change from an array that has 3 rows to one that has 5 rows without even copying.

 Representation `U` means an unboxed array (those that cannot be delayed, e.g. primitive integers), and `D` means a delayed representation.
 A delayed representation allows fusion to happen: